bedops/bedops/docs/content/revision-history.rst

   * Previously, a chromosome record in a Starch archive would result in corrupted metadata, if the chromosome is larger than :code:`UINT32_MAX` bytes (~4.3GB) in size when compressed.
 This limitation is now removed, and a single chromosome (when compressed in a Starch archive) can be up to :code:`UINT64_MAX` bytes in size.

+  * The :code:`starch` binary does more stringent input checks for the character lengths of ID and remainder strings, which must be no larger than 2\ :sup:`ID_EXPONENT` - 1 and 2\ :sup:`REST_EXPONENT` - 1 characters in length.
+(These constants are specific to the build-time settings in the Makefile and in the app-wide constants.)
+This follows up on `issue 195 <https://github.com/bedops/bedops/issues/195>`_.

 * :ref:`starchcat <starchcat>`

   * Previously, a chromosome record in a Starch archive would result in corrupted metadata, if the chromosome is larger than :code:`UINT32_MAX` bytes (~4.3GB) in size when compressed.
 This limitation is now removed, and a single chromosome (when compressed in a Starch archive) can be up to :code:`UINT64_MAX` bytes in size.

+* :ref:`unstarch <unstarch>`

+  * The :code:`unstarch` binary implements the character length constants of ID and remainder strings, specific to the build-time settings in the Makefile and in the app-wide constants.
+This follows up on `issue 195 <https://github.com/bedops/bedops/issues/195>`_.

 =================
 Previous versions